hrbrmstr/Rbulletgraph/README.md

 the bullet.graph() function will make one more (depending on the number of rows) bullet graphs based on the scale of the max value of "high".

-If youre data set doesn't "play nice" in that range, you'll either need to make multiple bullet graphs (which should be able to be aligned nicely with a grid since the functions returns a ggplot object) or normalize the data (i.e. convert to percentages).
+If your data set doesn't "play nice" in that range, you'll either need to make multiple bullet graphs (which should be able to be aligned nicely with a grid since the functions returns a ggplot object) or normalize the data (i.e. convert to percentages).